Regularized theta lifts for orthogonal groups over totally real fields: Introduction

 Up to the statement about the Fourier expansion of $\Psi$, this result is completely analogous to Theorem 13.3 of \cite{Bo2} on the regularized theta lift of weakly holomorphic modular forms.
 When $d=1$, it is compatible via the map $\eta$ with Borcherds' result (and gives a new proof of it).
 Notice that when $d>1$, the variety $X_K$ is compact and there are no Fourier expansions.

 The third assertion of Theorem \ref{intro:bop} provides a regularized integral representation for $\log\|\Psi\|_{Pet}^2$.
-We hope that this can be used to compute periods and special values of $\log\|\Psi\|_{Pet}^2$ (and more generally of the Green functions $\Phi(z,h,f)$) similarly as in \cite{Ku:Integrals}, \cite{Scho}, \cite{BY}, \cite{BK}.
-Such quantities play an important role in arithmetic intersection theory.
+In a follow-up paper \cite{BY:Ku} this is used to compute CM values and integrals of $\log\|\Psi\|_{Pet}^2$, and more generally of the Green functions $\Phi(z,h,f)$, extending results of \cite{Ku:Integrals}, \cite{Scho}, \cite{BY}, \cite{BK} to totally real fields.
+Such quantities can be interpreted as archimedian intersection pairings and therefore play an important role in arithmetic intersection theory.

 Theorem \ref{intro:bop} can be used (when $n>2$) to show that the generating series